kartik-venugopal/aural-player/README.md

 ## Downloadable app bundle

 Wanna try it out ?
-The latest app bundle can be found in the disk image file [Aural Player.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural Player.dmg?raw=true).
+The latest app bundle can be found in the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
 Just download the file, mount it, and run the app !

 ## Documentation